yashchitale96/DevTinder/notes.md

 - Data Sanitizing - Add API validation for each field
 - Install validator
 - Explore the validator library functions and use validator functions for passwrod, email, photourl

+- Validate data in SignUp API
+- Install Bcrypt package
+- Create a password hash using bcrypt.hash & save the user with encrypted password -Create Login API
+- Compare password and throw errors if email or password is invalid